 IRAP vs. SR&ED – What Program is Right for You?

 Top IRAP Innovation Funding Success Stories:

-Innovative Canadian companies continuously access IRAP grants to offset research and development costs.
+Innovative Canadian companies continuously access IRAP funding contributions to offset research and development costs.
 Some successfully funded projects include:

 - Chatham-Kent Manufacturer Grows with Canadian Government Funding Wins